This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Chronic kidney disease (CKD) is the gradual and permanent loss of kidney function.
 It is also called chronic kidney failure, or chronic renal insufficiency.
 Normally, the kidneys remove fluid, chemicals, and waste from your blood.
 These wastes are turned into urine by your kidneys.
 CKD may worsen over time and lead to kidney failure.
+Your CKD team will help you and your family plan for your care at home.
+The team will help you create goals and find ways to meet your goals.
+Your care plan may change over time as your needs change.

 WHILE YOU ARE HERE: